gas-buddy/Standards/sql/README.md

 	WHERE		id = @areaID;
 ```

-Fix: Since ID was definned with upper case in MSA table:
+Fix: Since ID was defined with upper case in MSA table:

 ```